paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 A listener has a `ForMember` entry visible in the inspector.
 If this entry is not empty, then only events sent from matching members pass through.
 It allows an image fill listener for a health bar to react with a related member.

 ### Generic Component Listeners
 The other end of the Custom Asset event pipeline can be a listener MonoBehaviour.
-The generic implementations below are designed to support functionality for the attached GameObject.
+The generic implementations below support functionality for the attached GameObject.
 Concrete listeners must implement `Change(value)` where *value* is the primitive encapsulated by a base custom asset.

 `Change` is member aware.
 If the event triggers with a member name, it provides the related value for processing.